pudjamansyurin/gen-core/README.md

 - [x] Check ACK on every REPORT / RESPONSE frame.
 If not receive ACK response, resend (2 times), then restart the SIMCOM if still failed.
 - [x] Check COMMAND before clearing the Buffer
 - [ ] Lock all global variable to minimize RTOS problem.
+- [ ] Scale down "BMS Voltage", and set warning on 20% value.

 ## Hardware Progress:
 - [x] Add SMD Fuse